DjinaStevkovska/winery-microservices/DOCKER.md

 1. Check Eureka Dashboard.
 You should see that `WINERIES-SERVICE` is now registered.

 1. _In a new CMD/Terminal window_, run a third container for the wineries web-service.
-This is a web-application for viewing wineryDTO information by requesting wineryDTO data from the wineries microservice.
+This is a web-application for viewing winery information by requesting winery data from the wineries microservice.

     ```sh
     docker run --name web --hostname web --network wineries-net -p 8082:8082 microservice java -jar app.jar web --registration.server.hostname=<IP ADDRESS from eureka server>